George-lewis/george-lewis.github.io/__pages/resume.markdown

 **University of Toronto** Mississauga Campus

 - Computer Science Specialist
+  - Latest Semesterial GPA: 3.6
   - CSC207: Software Design (Design patterns and SCRUM)
   - CSC263: Data Structures and Analysis (Analysis of efficient algorithms using smart data-structures)
-  - CSC209: Systems Programming (C and low-level concepts)
 - Chinese minor

 ---

 ### **Work Experience**

+- ##### Student Software Engineer - Evertz Microsystems (May 2020 - Current)

+  - Effective communication skills developed through working on large projects with a team managed with version control and ticket-tracking software
+  - Developed full-stack ability utilizing a multitude of technologies including Python, Angular, and AWS

 - ##### Warehouse Associate - UPS Supply Chain Solutions (Summer 2019)

-  - Developed ability to work independently while being part of a team
+  - Developed ability to work independently while being part of a team to complete a larger task
   - Trained and licensed to operate several kinds of warehouse lifts and trucks

 - ##### Bartender - The Blind Duck (09/2018 - 4/2019)

   - Communication skills developed through cooperating with coworkers in a fast paced environment and through interacting with customers
-  - Licensed to serve alcohol in Ontario

-- ##### Grocery Clerk - Metro Richeliu (09/2015 - 09/2018)

-  - Developed problem-solving skills by directly assisting customers with their needs
-  - Good time-management skills acquired by being responsible for multiple duties

 ---